ramrom/rams_dot_files/cheatsheets/apple_osx_ios_cheatsheet.md

 - hold command mac key, hover over link, clickable
     - works in iterm and terminal
 - microsoft word ctrl-h doesnt work, it opens a find and replace
+- hostname
+    - `hostname` - get the hostname, will be what tmux sees as hostname
+    - `scutil --get ComputerName` - get the computer name
+    - `scutil --get HostName` - get the hostname
+    - `scutil --get LocalHostName` - get the local hostname

 ## OSX GUI COMPONENTS
 - menu bar                - top screen bar with apple menu on left, app menus, status menu and date/user on right